jordyjwilliams/advent_of_code/README.md

 Solutions to the [Advent of Code](https://adventofcode.com/) challenges.

+All problems can be found fully described [here](https://adventofcode.com/2020) as well as [previous years](https://adventofcode.com/2020/events).

 These solutions are not designed to be the fastest computationally.
 They are simply the first ones I thought of.